Woody Point, Newfoundland and Labrador: First settlers

 John Roberts and his wife, Emma, together with their four children are considered to be the first settlers of Woody Point.
 They came in 1849.
 By 1872, there were 129 families residing in the Bonne Bay area.

 In 1873, the Bonne Bay Post Office was established in the home of J.R.
 Roberts, John Roberts' nephew.
 This house was one of the first built in the area and is still standing today.
 It is a blue clapboarded structure on the Shore Road left of the downtown.
 Plans are being made to restore this house.

 Solomon Wilton was the second settler to Woody Point.
 It was Wilton who donated the land on which the present day Church of the Epiphany was built.
 A school and parsonage once stood on this spot.

 These early founding families are laid to rest in the Anglican cemetery on Shore Road.

 Major events

+In 1908, Lord Nelson Loyal Orange Lodge #149 was built.
+It was built to serve as the fraternal hall for Orange Order members and navigational aid for fishermen.
+It was used for local social events in Bonne Bay for nearly a century.
+In the 1990's it was purchased and restored by local musician Charlie Payne.
+In 1998 it became a Registered Heritage Structure.
+It currently operates as the Woody Point Heritage Theatre, the primary venue for the annual summer event 'Writers at Woody Point' literary festival.

 In 1922, when Woody Point was experiencing the height of its population and commercial success, a devastating fire ripped through the downtown.
 The wind quickly carried the flames which shot all the way across the Bay to Norris Point.
 In all, 58 buildings were destroyed.
 The degree of commerce in the town never returned to the pre-fire level.